 Understand How Student Loans Work and Create a Plan for Repayment

-Nowadays, around 7 out of 10 students use loans to help pay for college.
-What’s even scarier?
-The average borrower has around $30,000 in debt at graduation.
+It’s a little disconcerting to know that today, around 7 out of 10 students use loans to help pay for college.

 That’s a lot of money to start a young career with and many grads will actually have much more than this.